 An important caveat of using a bitcoin vault is that the vault itself will not warn a user by default.
 A service called a watchtower needs to watch the blockchain and notify the user if a transaction is initiated from the vault.

-There will be a range of different watchtower models on a spectrum of trust and involvement:
+There could be a range of different watchtower models on a spectrum of trust and involvement:

 - Most involved: The businesses we mentioned above that could initiate the recovery process on top of just monitoring for users.